pSub/seminar-formspez/slides.md

 \end{definition}

 # Adaption to the JVM
-  - JVML's sequential type system is compatible with bytecode verifikation, thus it's compatible with the concurrent type system
+  - JVML's sequential type system is compatible with bytecode verifikation, thus it's compatible with the concurrent type system.
-  - The scheduler is mostly left unspecified, thus introducing a secure scheduler is possible
+  - The scheduler is mostly left unspecified, thus introducing a secure scheduler is possible.
   - Issues
     - Method calls have a big-step semantic
-    - This approach doesn't deal with synchronisation
+    - This approach does not deal with synchronisation

 # Other/related solutions
   - Volpano & Smith \cite{SmithVolpano1998}\cite{SmithVolpano1999}\cite{SmithVolpano1996} use a \texttt{protect(c)} method